 The result is a list of tuples, where each tuple contains

-The fractal dimension for values 0, 1, and 2 seems to be clearly non-integer, which indicates that the image is fractal.
+The fractal dimension for levels 0, 1, and 2 seems to be clearly non-integer, which indicates that the image is fractal.

-Strictly, the fractal dimension for value 3 is indistinguishable from 2, but given the results for the other values, the apparent curvature of the line, and the appearance of the pattern, it seems likely that it is also fractal.
+The estimate for level 3 is indistinguishable from 2, but given the results for the other values, the apparent curvature of the line, and the appearance of the pattern, it seems likely that it is also fractal.

-One of the exercises at the end of this chapter asks you to run
+One of the exercises in the notebook for this chapter asks you to run

 this analysis again with different values of

-To understand pink noise, we have to take a detour to understand signals, spectral analysis, and noise.
+To understand pink noise, we have to take a detour to understand signals, power spectrums, and noise.

 There are many kinds of noise.
 For example, “white noise” is a signal that has components with equal power over a wide range of frequencies.